DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

-No matter what type of device you use to back up your data, there is no way to guarantee against data loss.
+No matter what type of device you use to back up your important data, there is no way to guarantee against data loss.
 The best way to truly protect your data is to have multiple copies.
 For this reason, we always recommend following the 3-2-1 rule:

 - 3 copies of your data at all times—one working copy and two backups